What's the difference between the HaloTM and the "other guys"?

 - they cost range from $80 to $200 / pair making the experiment an expensive one.

 Stick with the foams if at all possible.

 Are they really as quiet as you claim?

 Yes!
-However the HALOtm is an EARPLUG and not an EARBUD.
-Therefore secret to the Halo's success (or failure) to quiet is determined by how well (or how poorly) you get the ear tips inserted into the ear canal.
+However the HALOtm is an EARPLUG and not an EARBUD and must be inserted properly to have full noise quieting and fidelity.
 There is a video showing the proper insertion technique on the SUPPORT pull-down menu at the top of this web page.

 What is the difference between the regular and low gain mics?

-The low gain mics are for ERJ/CRJ commuter aircraft.
+The low gain mics are for ERJ/CRJ commuter aircraft ONLY!!!.
 The gain has been dropped for intercoms that cannot be turned off (no squelch or mute) - otherwise known as "HOT" mic systems.
-To keep the commercial pilots happy, the gain has been reduced.
+To keep the commercial co-pilots happy, the gain has been reduced.
 If you are unsure what mic to order, PLEASE ORDER THE REGULAR microphone option!!!

 ( Please note that while we provide this option to commercial pilots, the current version of the Halo is not TSO certified for 121 or 135 operations. )